adamluzsi/learn-to-code/Variables.md

 You don't have to know everyone to know who you need to contact, in case you have a problem, instead you can use a symbolic group mailing address.

+## Syntax / Written form

+If types and other things don't tell you anything now, don't worry, because we will have a detailed introduction for that in the future.
+For now, it is enough to understand the examples above, and just see a few example about how they could look in written form.

+Most of the case, the single equal sign is a good way to spot variable declaration.

+### In most static type language

+In language where you have to work with types, usually the following variations are the most common:

+    dataType variableName = initialValue;
+    var variableName dataType = initialValue;
+    variableName := initialValue;

+### In most dynamic type language

+In most high level language, types usually not defined in the code.
+So most of the time it is either a keyword like "var" or even not that required to write down variable declaration.

+    var variableName = initialValue;
+    variableName = initialValue;
+    SET variableName TO initialValue;

+Just to mention it, types in most high level language are used, but not mentioned in the code, to apply some programming principles with less boilerplate.
+But more about that as well in the future!